Skip to main content

 3. In the left panel, click the virtual machine to view the access directory.

-4. Next, click the Access Directories card.
+4. Next, click the Access Directories button.

 5. In the new window, select the access directory whose data you want to refresh.